After Trump slur, future of DACA talks unclear

 - Conservatives balked at the proposal from the "Group of Six"

-(CNN)Things were getting heated on Capitol Hill on immigration even before President Donald Trump asked lawmakers in a closed-door meeting Thursday why the US was bringing in immigrants from "shithole" countries into the US.
+Washington (CNN)Things were getting heated on Capitol Hill on immigration even before President Donald Trump asked lawmakers in a closed-door meeting Thursday why the US was bringing in immigrants from "shithole" countries into the US.

 Republicans have been engaged in a showdown for days over which corner of their party has Trump's ear in negotiations over the Deferred Action for Childhood Arrivals program expiring in March.
 With Trump's vulgar comments, moderates may be growing increasingly nervous that they're losing in the fight to pull Trump to the center.